Early thermal weapons: Throwing machines

 Various throwing machines were in use throughout the classical and medieval periods.
 Generally referred to as "artillery", these engines could hurl, fire or shoot missiles and most could be used or adapted for throwing thermal weapons, by attacking and defending forces.
 Barrels, fire pots and other breakable containers of pitch, Greek fire, and other incendiary mixtures could be thrown; other machines fired arrows and bolts, which could be ignited, or adapted to carry flammable mixtures.
 From the 12th century, Muslims in Syria were using clay and glass grenades for fire weapons, thrown by machines.

-Most of the terms used for throwing machines were vague, and could refer to different engines, all of which went through changes and developments over the period.
+Most of the terms used for throwing machines were vague, and could refer to different engines, all of which went through changes and developments over time.
 Among the most common were the ballista, mangonel and trebuchet.
 The ballista was similar in form to a crossbow, though much larger, and used a string-winding mechanism to fire a missile or bolt placed in a groove.
 Other giant crossbows were used throughout the period, and an "espringal", based on the ballista, which threw large bolts, was developed in the 13th century.
 Torsion-powered arrow firers had been used from 400 BC, and were adapted for stones.
 A mangonel had a wooden spoon-shaped arm, to hold a stone or other projectile, which was manipulated under tension from a twisted rope.
 The trebuchet was an advanced development of the 12th or 13th century, which used a counter-weight to power the throwing arm, and was the major siege engine until the cannon became widespread.